NchindNelsonKekoh/execution-economics-canon/README.md

 > *A research programme examining why systems fail to convert intent, capital, and policy into measurable outcomes.*

-## 📌 Institutional Summary
+##  Institutional Summary

 The **Execution Economics Canon** is an independent research programme developed under the VitroScript Working Paper Series by **Dr. Nchinda Nelson Kekoh**.

-It studies **execution failure as a systemic institutional problem rather than a resource constraint**, focusing on how decisions, investments, and policy intentions fail to translate into measurable outcomes.
+It studies execution failure as a systemic institutional problem rather than a resource constraint, focusing on how decisions, investments, and policy intentions fail to translate into measurable outcomes.

-## 🧠 Core Framework
+##  Core Framework

-### 🔷 Execution Architecture
+###  Execution Architecture
 How institutions fail to convert decisions into outcomes.

-### 🔶 Value Architecture
+###  Value Architecture
 How economies fail to retain and transform value.

-### 🔷 Performance Architecture
+###  Performance Architecture
 How institutions fail to become investable and delivery-capable.

-## 📚 Publications
+##  Publications

-### 📄 Foundational Paper No. 1
+###  Foundational Paper No. 1
 **VS-WP-2026-001**

 🔗 PDF: